NixOS/nix/README.md

 read the manual, which is available on the Nix website at
 <http://nixos.org/nix/manual>.

+## Contributing

+Take a look at the [Hacking Section](http://nixos.org/nix/manual/#chap-hacking) of the manual.
+It helps you to get started with building nix from source.

 ## License

 Nix is released under the LGPL v2.1